euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Tkinter demonstration by Java code.
 Note that the class ``JyNI.TestTk`` is executed rather than ``org.python.util.jython``. :label:`tkDemo`

-To translate the program to Java, we must provide type-information via interfaces (after some Jython-imports):
+To translate the program to Java, we must provide type-information via interfaces:

 .. code-block:: java